SabrishV/Network-Config-Utility/README.md

 ## Usage

-Run the `network_config.bat` file by either double-clicking it or executing it from an elevated Command Prompt.
+Run the `sabnetwork_config.bat` file by either double-clicking it or executing it from an elevated Command Prompt.
 The script will guide you through the following steps:

 ### Select an Interface:
 Choose between Ethernet or Wi‑Fi for configuration.